Physician Quality Reporting System: Questions and answers for psychologists

 How much work will it take to report the measures?

 Reporting for the Physician Quality Reporting System is not intended to be complicated or time consuming.
 You will add a few codes to the electronic or paper claim form that you currently submit to Medicare.
-More detailed information is available on the CMS website under the category of Educational Resources.
+More detailed information is available on the CMS website.
 Information is also available from your local Medicare carrier.